ceramicstudio/self.id/docs/modules/react.md

 Ƭ **PublicRecord**<`ContentType`\>: `Object`

 A PublicRecord provides an interface for interacting with record stored on Ceramic, associated to a given DID string.
-It contains the following properties:

-- `isLoading`: `true` when the record is being loaded, `false` otherwise.
-- `content`: the record contents, if loaded.
-- `isError`: `true` when the record failed to load, `false` otherwise.
-- `error`: possible error raised when attempting to load the record,

 #### Type parameters